 The school pays the premium for in-school insurance for your child.
-Information about insurance will be made available at the beginning of the school year.

 MEDICATION POLICY

 Addlestone Hebrew Academy follows the SC State and DHEC Laws.
 Over the counter (OTC) and prescription medications can be administered by the office staff if needed, but such medications must be provided by the parent or legal guardian.
 A parent's signed authorization is required for all OTC medicines; a doctor's signed authorization is required for all prescription medications.